django-es/django-elasticsearch-dsl/README.rst

     $ ./manage.py search_index --rebuild

-This will create an index named ``cars`` in elasticsearch with two mapping ``manufacturer_document`` and ``car_document``.
+This will create an index named ``cars`` in Elasticsearch with two mapping ``manufacturer_document`` and ``car_document``.